sashahilton00/python-pksuid/README.md

 This in turn makes it easy for developers to see at a glance the underlying type of the resource that the identifier refers to, and makes for easier reading/tracing of resources in various locations, such as log files.

+## Installation

+The package is available on PyPi, simply install with:

+`pip install pksuid`

 ## Usage